 The Aftershokz Trekz Titanium offer one unique safety feature.
 Unlike the other Bluetooth headphones on this list, these don’t even go in your ear.
 Instead, they rest on your cheekbones and use bone conduction technology.
 This creates the vibrations and sends them directly to the cochlea, allowing you to hear sound.
 Take note, at high volumes, you won’t be the only one enjoying your music.
 Due to the conductive nature of these headphones, sound leakage is inevitable.

 Aftershokz Trekz Titanium

-As may be expected, sound quality is lacking since they don’t insert into your ear or create any kind of seal.
+As may be expected, sound quality is lacking, since they don’t create any kind of seal.
 It does have one huge benefit in that you are completely aware of your surroundings at all times.
 The titanium frame also makes it durable enough to use for intense activities like running while maintaining a lightweight build.
-I’ve fallen while skateboarding, threw these around during testing and they held up like a champ.
-Truly, you can hardly tell how much handling they have been through.
-While in use, you’ll get a decent 6-hour battery life and can find playback controls built into the headband, allowing you to keep your phone protected in a pocket or armband
+I’ve fallen while skateboarding and threw these around during testing, and they’ve held up like a champ.
+Truly, you can hardly tell how much handling they’ve been through.
+While in use, you’ll get six hours of playback time and will find controls built into the headband, allowing you to keep your phone protected in a pocket or armband